Sensitivity Analysis for Linear Estimators: Applications

-We write the causal estimands of interest in terms of conditional expectations of observed outcomes and potential outcomes as follows: \begin{lemma} Under Assumptions \ref{assumption:RDIsSharp}-\ref{asmp:manipulation}, our main estimands of interest have the following expressions:
+We write the causal estimands of interest in terms of conditional expectations of observed variables and potential outcomes as follows: \begin{lemma} Our main estimands of interest have the following expressions:

 \end{lemma}